centreon/centreon-archived/doc/user/advanced/ldap.rst

 LDAP virtual contact groups
 ***************************

 When LDAP is enabled in Centreon, you will see new contact groups appear in the form of ``ACL access group``.
 These contact groups are the same as the ones that are found during the LDAP search.
 Linking these groups to the ACL access groups will apply global ACL rules on the freshly imported users, based on their LDAP groups.

 .. image:: /_static/images/user/advanced/ldap_conf_8.png
    :align: center

 For more information regarding the ACL mechanism of Centreon, refer to this :ref:`section <acl>`.

-This groups are availabled in Notification contact group.
+These groups are availabled in Notification contact group.

 .. image:: /_static/images/user/advanced/ldap_conf_9.png
    :align: center

-This options is availabled in :
+These options are availabled in:

 * Host
 * Host template